splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 * To link metadata to other resources, see how in :ref:`link-metadata-to-content`.
 * To add metadata to your metrics, see :ref:`metrics-finder-and-metadata-catalog`.
 You can also use the API to add metadata.
 See how in :new-page:`the Splunk developer documentation <https://dev.splunk.com/observability/reference/api/metrics_metadata/latest#endpoint-update-dimension-metadata>`.

-For more tools to leverage your data, see:
+For more tools to leverage your data, see the following:

 * :ref:`data-visualization-charts`
 * :ref:`view-alerts`